denten-books/plain-text/0-intro.md

 interpretation.
 Yet today, resistance remains within the purview of the few.
 Plain text channels itinerant streams of data back into the tidal pools of human agency and comprehension for all.
-There, code becomes intelligible for the very subjects whose loss Kittler laments.
-Only in such encrypted tunnels and secure shells can anything like the digital humanities take root.
+There, code becomes intelligible for the very subjects whose loss the Foucault and Kittler lament.[^ln-lament] Only in such encrypted tunnels and secure shells can anything like the digital humanities take root.

+[^ln-lament]: Or perhaps celebrate, depending on your understanding of their post-humanism.

 Computational hermeneutics encourages "users" to become active thinkers, tinkerers, and makers of technology.
 It treats "binary" and "digital"